ryan-haskell/elm-spa/docs/public/content/guide/05-shared-state.md

 # Shared state

 With __elm-spa__, any time we move from one page to another, the `init` function for that new page is called.
-This means that the state of the previous page you were looking at has been replaced by the new page.
+This means that the state of the previous page you were looking at has been replaced by the new page's state.

-So if we sign in a user at the `SignIn` page, we'll need a place to store the user before navigating over to the `Dashboard`.
+So if we sign in a user on the `SignIn` page, we'll need a place to store the user before navigating over to the `Dashboard`.

-This is where the `Shared` module comes in– the perfect place to store things that every page needs to access!
+This is where the `Shared` module comes in– the perfect place to store data that every page needs to access!

 ### Ejecting the default file